jashkenas/coffeescript/readme.js.md

 # Illiterate

-This file is both the source and the documentation for the `illiterate` binary.
-Perhaps it will become the main executable one day too... who knows ,~)
+Extract code block from markdown à la coffeescript - but for **any** language.

 ## Usage

-Extract code block from markdown: `illiterate file.lang.md`

-This is useful to compile literate style code à la coffeescript, but for **any** language: `illiterate file.js.md > file.js`
+> illiterate file.js.md > file.js

 After being processed by `illiterate`, this readme file contains only the indented javascript code blocks.
 The output can be seen in [bin/illiterate.js](./bin/illiterate.js).